pumbas600/Halpbot-v1/README.md

 > **NOTE:** `defaultPrefix` only has to be specified if you've enabled commands by adding `@UseCommands` to your bot class.

 ## 2. Halpbot Features

+All of Halpbot's actions (`@Command`, `@Trigger`, `@ButtonAction`, etc) are automatically registered as long as the class they're contained within is annotated with `@Service`.
+This means you never have to go back to your bot class to manually register them!

 ### 2.1 Commands